At the intersection of AI and human creativity

 It's an enticing thought that Billionaire technocrats would be kind enough to pay their fair share in tax after the enormous government subsidies they received and backing from Microsoft and the United Nations to achieve such rapid advancement of ai.
 This rapid advancement aided and facilitated by the mass-scale theft of copyright images and data harvested from databases and the web by non-profit AI shell companies.
 This Data was then used by for profit companies such as OpenAi to develop the AI software that makes all the cool pretty pictures that have become so common and cheap today.

 In a utopian Star-Trek post scarcity society fever dream, maybe AI and UBI will one day be the saviours the media, governments and technocrats such as the WEF advisor Yaval Harari make them out to be.
 But often history shows that socialism sends a country further into debt and in extreme cases, communism.
-Eventually you run out of other peoples money, people leave the country and government bureaucracy leaves a wake of destruction. in their dance with, AI, corporatism, Militarisation and centralisation.
-Most people seem to enjoy living in service to their community, granted that they are renumerated or compensated fairly.
-There are still dangerous jobs that could be automated, but was art, culture, creativity and media one of them?
+Under socialism you eventually you run out of other peoples unless they flee the country first.

 Supporting local artists in your community is crucial for fostering creativity, preserving culture, and sustaining a vibrant artistic ecosystem.
 When you choose to purchase art from local artists, you are not only investing in their talent and hard work but also contributing to the cultural and economic growth of your community.